Last Friday morning I was in a bad mood.

 The dynamics of one of my close friendships have changed recently (which means I’m spending less time laughing with my friend and more time on my own).

 Just because I spend the day alone, however, doesn’t mean that I can’t have a laugh.
 I’ve actually been making a conscious effort lately to make my workdays more fun.
-I know this may sound silly to some but I recently had a laugh over a spelling dilemma as well a laughing at a common mistake I make when using the TV remote.
+I know this may sound silly to some but I recently had a laugh over a spelling dilemma as well as laughing at a common mistake I make when using the TV remote.

 I’m also learning to laugh at some of the stupid random thoughts that fly around my mind.
-These same thoughts would have annoyed or upset me years ago, now I just laugh them off and quickly move on.
+These same thoughts would have annoyed or upset me years ago, but now I just laugh them off and quickly move on.

 This ability alone has made a big difference in snapping myself out of bad moods.

 Take the dog for a walk in the park.
 Sit and chill with your cat.